-- We endeavored to model all tranches of broadly syndicated loan CLOs held by U.S. insurance companies. - We tried to exclude: - Commercial real estate (CRE) CLOs The risk is commercial real estate, and different assumptions are required. - Re-securitizations, asset-backed securities (ABS) collateralized debt obligations CDOs) and trust preferred securities (TruPS) CDOs - They are out of scope. - Middle market CLOs They are temporarily excluded, as the asset class requires specialized assumptions.
+- We endeavored to model all tranches of broadly syndicated loan CLOs held by U.S. insurance companies. - We tried to exclude: - CRE CLOs the risk is commercial real estate and different assumptions are required. - Re-securitizations, ABS CDOs and TruPS CDOs as they are out of scope. - Middle market CLOs temporarily excluded, as the asset class requires specialized assumptions.
 We hope to return to these assets shortly. - Another limitation was the availability of the specific CLO via our third-party software vendor.